Federal Priorities for the 119th Congress: Access to Care

 Advance Comprehensive, Affordable and Equitable Healthcare Coverage

 Quality and affordable healthcare is essential for lung disease patients and individuals at risk of lung disease.
-Yet about 28 million people in the United States remain uninsured, and many communities of color have higher uninsured rates than white individuals.
+Yet approximately 27 million people in the United States remain uninsured, and many communities of color have higher uninsured rates than white individuals.

 Millions of people have access to preventive services – including lung cancer screening, tobacco cessation and vaccinations – at no cost due to the Affordable Care Act (ACA).
-However, this coverage is at risk due to the Braidwood v.
-Becerra lawsuit.
-Congress and the administration must ensure that individuals continue to receive lifesaving preventive services without cost-sharing.
+However, this coverage is at risk due to the Braidwood lawsuit.
+Congress and the Administration must ensure that individuals continue to receive lifesaving preventive services based on the US Preventive Services Task Force recommendations without cost-sharing.

 Section 1557 of the ACA protects disadvantaged communities, including those living with pre-existing conditions, women, LGBTQI+ individuals, people with disabilities and those with limited English proficiency, from discrimination when seeking healthcare.
-The administration must promptly finalize and fully enforce a new 1557 rule restoring and expanding protections against discriminatory practices in the healthcare system.
+The Administration must fully implement the 2024 rule restoring and expanding protections against discriminatory practices in the healthcare system.

 Junk or “skimpy” plans that are not required to adhere to the protections included within the ACA pose a grave threat to the health of many individuals, especially patients with pre-existing conditions.
-The administration must repeal rules enabling the proliferation of inadequate insurance, such as short-term limited duration and association health plans as well as healthcare sharing ministries, and work with Congress to take additional action to limit the sale and purchase of these plans.
+Congress and the Administration must limit the proliferation of inadequate insurance, such as short-term limited duration and association health plans as well as healthcare sharing ministries.

 Almost one-fifth of people with chronic obstructive pulmonary disease (COPD) are enrolled in Medicaid or qualify as dual eligible, close to half of all children with asthma receive their healthcare coverage through Medicaid and the Children’s Health Insurance Program (CHIP) and Medicaid enrollees smoke at a rate over twice as high as privately insured individuals.
 Medicaid plays a vital role in lung health, and we must protect and strengthen Medicaid coverage, as well as ensure that we have permanent, sustainable funding for CHIP and the territories.

 Many states now implement key pieces of their Medicaid program through Section 1115 demonstration waivers.
-CMS must issue new regulations regarding the Section 1115 demonstration process and approve waivers that expand access to coverage, while denying requests to impose financial and administrative barriers to care.
+CMS must approve waivers that expand access to coverage, while denying requests to impose financial and administrative barriers to care.

 Improve Affordable Care Act Coverage